DRAgon-Apps/TableTopAssistant/README.md

 ### Description

-TTA (TableTop Assisntant) is an app designed to accompany users while they play boardgames and helps them with multiple features that players might need during a boardgame such as timers, dice rolls, score tracking, etc.
+TTA (TableTop Assistant) is an app designed to accompany users while they play boardgames and helps them with multiple features that players might need during a boardgame such as timers, dice rolls, score tracking, etc.

 ### App Evaluation